Alps Advisors Inc. Invests $164,000 in MoonLake Immunotherapeutics (NASDAQ:MLTX)

 Alps Advisors Inc. acquired a new position in shares of MoonLake Immunotherapeutics (NASDAQ:MLTX – Get Rating) in the second quarter, HoldingsChannel.com reports.
 The firm acquired 31,260 shares of the company’s stock, valued at approximately $164,000.

 A number of other large investors also recently modified their holdings of MLTX.
 TD Asset Management Inc. acquired a new position in shares of MoonLake Immunotherapeutics during the 2nd quarter worth about $152,000.
-Meridian Wealth Management LLC acquired a new position in shares of MoonLake Immunotherapeutics during the 2nd quarter worth about $142,000.
-Finally, Cowen AND Company LLC acquired a new position in shares of MoonLake Immunotherapeutics during the 2nd quarter worth about $85,000.
+Meridian Wealth Management LLC bought a new stake in shares of MoonLake Immunotherapeutics in the 2nd quarter valued at about $142,000.
+Finally, Cowen AND Company LLC bought a new stake in shares of MoonLake Immunotherapeutics in the 2nd quarter valued at about $85,000.

 MoonLake Immunotherapeutics Profile